 During the week the SPCA of Luzerne County or a state dog warden could have been contacted.
 But because both were unavailable on the weekend, police took it upon themselves to kill the dog.

 The family is mourning Gabanna, including Ryleigh, the couples young daughter.
 They're left with the same questions so many families ask after losing a family pet to a bullet.
 Those who thought the police are there to "protect and serve" need to open their eyes where dogs are concerned.

 Dog owners, many times police kill not because they have to, but because they can.
 It's time the American public realizes that.

-This webpage will take you to all of the Examiner articles covered by this write on dogs shot by police.
+This webpage will take you to all of the Examiner articles covered by this writer on dogs shot by police.